Chili Lime Roasted Cauliflower

 - Continue to roast until tender in the middle and lightly browned on the outside.
 In our oven, cauliflower takes 30 to 35 minutes.

 For the chili lime roasted cauliflower, we add one additional step before serving.
 To really pump up the flavors, we spritz the juice of a few lime wedges over the roasted cauliflower and toss in some chopped scallions.
 I love the pop of green the scallions adds (sometimes called green or spring onion).
 If you don’t have any on hand, green herbs work as well.
 Try cilantro, parsley, chives, and even basil.

 How to Serve the Cauliflower

-If no one was looking, I’d eat the cauliflower straight off the pan, but I do love this added to rice bowls, tacos, salads, burritos, and served on the side of anything that might benefit from a pop of flavor and color.
+If no one was looking, I’d eat the cauliflower straight off the pan, but I do love this added to rice bowls, tacos, salads, burritos (see our spicy roasted cauliflower burritos), and served on the side of anything that might benefit from a pop of flavor and color.

 The cauliflower does last in the refrigerator for a few days.
 It will loose a little of its texture, but that doesn’t bother me too much, not to mention, it makes an easy leftover for lunch the next day.

 - Roasted Fingerling Potatoes with a craveable potato salad dipping Sauce — Hands down, these smoky roasted fingerling potatoes are one of my favorite potato recipes.